We're accepting member applications

-Members will serve in either a full-time capacity of 1700 hours (average 33-38 hours/week) or half-time capacity of 900 hours (average 17.5-25 hours/week).
-Members will receive a living allowance during their year of service and an education award to pay off federal student loans or tuition costs after successful completion!
+The current summer position will serve 450 hours during the term, averaging 28-38 hours/week.
+The member will receive a living allowance during the service term and an education award to pay off federal student loans or tuition costs after successful completion!

 Contact Amanda Ross, the WOTFV AmeriCorps Program Manager.

 The 2019-2020 service year has officially begun!
 Meet our enrolled AmeriCorps members, who are serving at our partner host site organizations throughout the Fox Valley.